Rental Yield Gotchas: New Zealand & Australia Property Returns

 | Central Otago (short-term rental) | Variable — up to 8%+ gross, seasonal |

-No stamp duty in NZ, so the upfront cost base is different from Australia.
-But NZ landlords cop Healthy Homes compliance costs that Aussie landlords don’t have.
+No stamp duty in New Zealand, so the upfront cost base is different from Australia.
+But New Zealand landlords cop Healthy Homes compliance costs that Australian landlords don’t have.

 Australia (2026)

-Aussie yields (based on CoreLogic and SQM Research market data) generally run higher than NZ capitals:
+Australian yields (based on CoreLogic and SQM Research market data) generally run higher than New Zealand capitals:

 | Market | Typical gross yield |